 I’d like to share some highlights I learned during the SP24 Keynote that Bill Baer’s delivered.
 It’s important news for all those involved in the industry to hear at this time.
 More importantly, it demonstrates again that Microsoft is continuing to share more and more with us long before they would have done before.

 SharePoint On-Premises lives on

 With Microsoft investing so much in their Cloud products whether that’s Office 365 or Microsoft Azure, many have thought that time had been called for the On-Premises version of SharePoint.
-Well that time is not in sight – not yet anyway!
+Well, that time is not in sight – not yet anyway!

 So the next version of SharePoint that we’re shipping in later 2015 will in fact not be the last version of SharePoint server that we ever ship.

-Sure we’ll see features and changes to these Cloud products more often specially Office 365, long before we see them On-Premises.
+Sure we’ll see features and changes to these Cloud products more often especially Office 365, long before we see them On-Premises.
 We might not see some features at all but Bill said, “Microsoft will continue to develop in On-Premises for as long as there is demand for it”.
 SharePoint 2016 is not going to be the last.